-I'm a freelance video journalist, writer and lawyer from Krakow, Poland.
+I'm a freelance journalist, researcher and lawyer from Krakow, Poland.
 My stories have been featured in the Guardian's Contributoria (online and in print), the first multilingual, multicultural European magazine (Cafebabel.co.uk), leading Polish news websites (Onet.pl, Press.pl) and exclusive magazines (Law Business Quality).
 I also have experience in making short video reports.
 Examples of my work: https://joannazajaczkowska.contently.com/

 Cli-fi: cinematic visions of climate change Man faced with ecological catastrophe has become one of the most frequently explored topics in contemporary cinema.
 With the rise of the emerging genre of climate fiction (cli-fi) movies, there have appeared questions about how much cinematic visions of eco-disasters make a difference to how people react to environmental concerns.

 Society Polish LGBT community: 'Being different can be ghastly' The situation of LGBT persons in Poland recently attracted international media attention after controversial comments made by the former Polish president Lech Wałęsa in a television interview: gay MPs should sit in the back row of parliament or even ‘behind a wall’.
 What does reality look like for sexual minorities in Poland?
 Are homophobia levels as high in this country as some sources indicate?

 Soundscape ecology: preserving the sounds of wildlife There has never been a better time to explore the world of sound than now.
 The auditory turn in contemporary culture has been associated with the emergence of new, viable fields in the world of art as well as new disciplines of science, which are situated among the social sciences, politics and ecology.